radishmouse/ajax-with-react-demo/README.md

 This demo will use:

-- The Star Wars API
+- The Star Wars API: https://swapi.co/documentation
 - Axios